DonnyZhao/generate-weather/README.md

 <img width="946" alt="help" src="https://user-images.githubusercontent.com/15225328/33140755-0203fd16-d005-11e7-8bca-78805b8ce8b5.png">

-Generate toy data with the input file, with different image format that will be convert to tiff format input file
+The script accept different  formats of image input file, it will convert them to tiff format automatically and internally.
+- tif
+- png
+- jpg
+- bmp
+- jpeg

 ```
 tiff is the default image format, the script will convert the rest of formats (png/jpg/bmp/jpeg) to tiff format automatically, with different quality and definition